adanSiqueira/HeartDiseasePredictor/README.md

-# HealthDisease
+# Heart Disease Prediction Dashboard
 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-# Heart Disease Prediction Dashboard

-This web application allows users to input clinical data of a patient, such as age, sex, blood pressure, cholesterol, and others, to predict whether the patient is at risk of heart disease using a machine learning model.
+<br>This web application allows users to input clinical data of a patient, such as age, sex, blood pressure, cholesterol, and others, to predict whether the patient is at risk of heart disease using a machine learning model.

 ## Features
 The app contains two main sections: